larskroghio/larskroghio/README.md

 - 👋 Hi, I’m Lars Krogh
 - 👀 I’m interested in OS provisioning
-- 💞️ I’m looking to collaborate on Windows and Linux OS provisioning using terraform ,packer, ansible, inspec and pester
+- 💞️ I’m looking to collaborate on Windows and Linux OS provisioning using Packer, Terraform, Ansible and Chef
 - 📫 Mail me